nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 - Added the `ERCCnorm_SampleTable.csv` output file in [step 9g](#9g-export-genelab-dge-tables-with-annotations-for-datasets-with-ercc-spike-in) to indicate the samples used in the DESeq2 Normalization and DGE step for datasets with ERCC spike-in.
   > Note: In most cases, the ERCCnorm_SampleTable.csv and SampleTable.csv files are the same.
 They will only differ when, for the ERCC-based analysis, samples are removed due to a lack of detectable Group B ERCC spike-in genes.

+- Fixed edge case where `contrasts.csv` and `ERCCnorm_contrasts.csv` table header and rows could become out of sync with each other in [step 9c](#9c-configure-metadata-sample-grouping-and-group-comparisons) and [step 9e](#9e-perform-dge-on-datasets-with-ercc-spike-in) by generating rows from header rather than generating both separately.

 ---

 # Table of contents